 Popular software tools for a distributed workforce

-The proliferation of cloud applications means that there are many tools that can be easily shared out to employees no matter where they are or what type of computer they decide to use.
+The proliferation of cloud applications means that there are many tools that can be easily shared with employees no matter where they are or what type of computer they decide to use.

 Popular categories of cloud tools include: